tporadowski/redis/README.md

+# Redis 5.0.x for Windows

+Branch **develop** is still under development and at the moment provides an unstable version of Redis 5.0.6.
+See below for information on latest release from 4.0.x branch.

-### Redis 4.0.14 for Windows
+## Redis 4.0.14 for Windows

 You can find the release of **Redis 4.0.14 for Windows** on [releases page](https://github.com/tporadowski/redis/releases).
 Please test it and [report any issues](https://github.com/tporadowski/redis/wiki/Submitting-an-Issue), thanks in advance!

 **DISCLAIMER**

-At the moment this is a **fairly stable port of [Redis 4.0.14](https://github.com/antirez/redis/releases/tag/4.0.14) for Windows x64** merged with archived port of [win-3.2.100 version](https://github.com/MicrosoftArchive/redis/releases/tag/win-3.2.100) from MS Open Tech team.
+At the moment [win-4.0.14 branch](https://github.com/tporadowski/redis/tree/win-4.0.14) provides a **fairly stable port of [Redis 4.0.14](https://github.com/antirez/redis/releases/tag/4.0.14) for Windows x64** merged with archived port of [win-3.2.100 version](https://github.com/MicrosoftArchive/redis/releases/tag/win-3.2.100) from MS Open Tech team.
 Since the latter is no longer maintained - the sources were merged by hand, projects updated to Visual Studio 2019 (v16.2.5) and any findings (mostly via unit tests) were fixed.

 You can find the original description of what this fork provides, how it evolved, what are its requirements, etc. on Wiki: https://github.com/tporadowski/redis/wiki/Old-MSOpenTech-redis-README.md